Lottie Lyell: Career

 In 1919, Lyell portrayed Doreen in The Sentimental Bloke, which is now regarded as the landmark piece of the Longford/Lyell collaborations.
 Lyell is believed to have also contributed to the screenplay, art direction, editing and production.
 In 1921, Lyell wrote, edited and co-directed The Blue Mountains Mystery to much critical acclaim.
 Longford and Lyell formed Longford-Lyell Australian Motion Picture Productions in 1922.
 Lyell also returned to acting in 1922 with Rudd's New Selection.

 She was active until her death in 1925, and two of her screenplays, Peter Vernon's Silence and The Pioneers, were made into films the following year.

+Personal life

+By 1912, Lyell had become romantically involved with Raymond Longford.
+The couple lived together in Brisbane.
+Although Longford was separated, his Catholic wife would not divorce him and he was never able to marry Lyell.